Spinal Stenosis Treatment in Staten Island & Princeton

 The word stenosis means “narrowing.”
 Spinal stenosis is the term that refers to a narrowing of the open space within the spinal canal, through which the spinal cord and spinal nerves run.
 Foraminal stenosis is one specific type of spinal stenosis, characterized by a narrowing of the small openings in the sides of the vertebrae, where nerves leave the spinal canal.
 Both of these conditions cause pressure to build in the spine, which disrupts the nerves and can cause a pinched nerve and radiculopathy.
 In most cases, spinal stenosis occurs in the lumbar region of the spine (lower back) or cervical region of the spine (neck).

-If you are experiencing any symptoms of spinal stenosis, contact our Princeton and Staten island offices of New Jersey Spine Surgeons for diagnosis and treatment.
-We can help relieve your pain and restore your mobility.
+If you are experiencing any symptoms of spinal stenosis, contact our Princeton and Staten Island offices of New Jersey Spine Surgeons for diagnosis and treatment.
+Our spinal stenosis doctors and specialists can help relieve your pain and restore your mobility.

 What causes spinal stenosis?

 Spinal stenosis is typically caused by spinal aging and changes that take place in the spine due to wear and tear over time.
 This often is associated with osteoarthritis in the spine.
 Stenosis can also result from a number of other possible causes, which may include:

 - Thickened ligaments

 - Tumors in the spinal canal

 - Genetic predisposition / being born with a narrow spinal canal

 While some patients may experience no symptoms with spinal stenosis, others may experience pain or the following other symptoms.

 Spinal Stenosis in the Neck (Cervical Spinal Stenosis)